LeeT27/scatterV/README.md

 While pipelining has a slight latency when filling and emptying the pipeline, the minimized worst case propagation delay allows for a much higher maximum operating frequency, running programs more efficiently.

 ### Pipeline Registers
 I replaced all the old registers in `top_module` with new completely new register groups that transfer data across stages.
 Double stage names (e.g., `id_ex`, `ex_mem`, `mem_wb`) represent pipeline registers that use flip-flops to pass data.
-Single stage names represent internal signal values within each stage, determined by combinational logic.
+Single stage names represent internal signal values within each stage, determined by combinational logic or slicing.
 Here is the new register table:

 | Pipeline Stage | Main Registers / Signals |
 | :--- | :--- |